Archaeoastronomy ~ 9 days / 8 nights

 Hotel: Pisac Inn Meals: B, L, D

-Early breakfast before leaving for the Cusco airport.
+Enjoy breakfast before leaving for the Cusco airport.
+Meals: B

 Destinations: The Sacred Valley, Cusco & Machu Picchu